Care Level: Plays Hard to Get

 Repot in the spring, using a 2" bigger pot to keep the roots drier.
 (Too big of a pot could cause the soil to dry slower, which is not helpful.)
 Use a well-draining indoor potting mix with perlite to help with drainage.

-Water your plant in the old pot before transferring over and let it sit an hour.
-Place a piece of screening at the bottom of the container over the drainage hole to secure the soil and allow it to drain.
+Water your plant in the old pot before transferring over and let sit an hour.
+Place a piece of screening at the bottom of the container over the drainage hole to secure the soil and allow to drain.
 Add soil to the bottom to elevate the root ball.
 Lift the plant and release the roots against the existing planter.
 Use a clean knife or garden trowel to wedge between the pot and the soil to loosen.

 Inspect the root ball.
 Notice if there are any dead or rotting roots and trim off with sterile pruners.
 If the plant is rootbound, cut through the roots to alleviate continued encircling.